Erich Ludendorff: Promotion to First Quartermaster-General

-In the West in 1916 the Germans attacked unsuccessfully at Verdun and soon were reeling under British and French blows along the Somme.
+In the West in 1916, the Germans attacked unsuccessfully at Verdun and soon were reeling under British and French blows along the Somme.
 Ludendorff's friends at the OHL, led by Max Bauer, lobbied for him relentlessly.
 The balance was tipped when Romania entered the war on the side of the Entente, thrusting into Hungary.
 Falkenhayn was replaced as Chief of the General Staff by Hindenburg on 29 August 1916.
 Ludendorff was again his chief of staff as first Quartermaster general, with the stipulation that he would have joint responsibility.
 He was promoted to General of the Infantry.
 Chancellor Bethmann Hollweg warned the War Cabinet: "You don't know Ludendorff, who is only great at a time of success.
-If things go badly he loses his nerve."
+If things go badly, he loses his nerve."

 Their first concern was the sizable Romanian Army, so troops sent from the Western Front checked Romanian and Russian incursions into Hungary.
 Then Romania was invaded from the south by German, Austro-Hungarian, Bulgarian, and Ottoman troops commanded by August von Mackensen and from the north by a German and Austro-Hungarian army commanded by Falkenhayn.
 Bucharest fell in December 1916.
 According to Mackensen, Ludendorff's distant management consisted of "floods of telegrams, as superfluous as they were offensive."

-When sure that the Romanians would be defeated the OHL moved west, retaining the previous staff except for the operations officer, blamed for Verdun.
-They toured the Western Front meeting—and evaluating—commanders, learning about their problems and soliciting their opinions.
-At each meeting Ludendorff did most of talking for Hindenburg.
+When sure that the Romanians would be defeated, the OHL moved west, retaining the previous staff except for the operations officer, blamed for Verdun.
+They toured the Western Front meeting — and evaluating — commanders, learning about their problems and soliciting their opinions.
+At each meeting, Ludendorff did most of the talking for Hindenburg.
 There would be no further attacks at Verdun and the Somme would be defended by revised tactics that exposed fewer men to British shells.
 A new backup defensive line would be built, like the one they had constructed in the east.
 The Allies would call the new fortifications the Hindenburg Line.
 The German goal was victory, which they defined as a Germany with extended borders that could be more easily defended in the next war.

 Hindenburg was given titular command over all of the forces of the Central Powers.
 Ludendorff's hand was everywhere.
-Every day he was on the telephone with the staffs of their armies and the Army was deluged with "Ludendorff's paper barrage" of orders, instructions and demands for information.
+Every day he was on the telephone with the staff of their armies and the Army was deluged with "Ludendorff's paper barrage" of orders, instructions and demands for information.
 His finger extended into every aspect of the German war effort.
-He issued the two daily communiques, and often met with the newspaper and newsreel reporters.
-Before long the public idolized him as the German Army's brain.
+He issued the two daily communiques and often met with the newspaper and newsreel reporters.
+Before long, the public idolised him as the German Army's brain.
 Historian and correspondent William L. Shirer later called him "virtually dictator of Germany from 1916 until the defeat."